alvarogarcia7/blog_source/content/blog/2017-05-01-self-study.markdown

 > the plugin is vulnerable to the plugged-in system, at the source code level

+> Separate the detail from the general things

 Tags: clean-architecture, uncle-bob, robert-martin, video, mvp, model-view-presenter, model-view-controller, mvc, quote, plugin

 [clean-architecture]: https://www.youtube.com/watch?v=o_TH-Y78tt4